Keeps vs Hims: Which hair loss treatments are better?

 Hair loss is an issue that will touch most people’s lives at some point, even men who spend their middle-aged years with full heads of hair.
 As a result, many of our readers have written to us asking about hair loss treatments.
 Over the years, we’ve evaluated every major company in this space and every treatment that’s shown even a glimmer of hope, from medications and devices to complex surgeries.

 Based on our testing and analysis, we highly recommend both providers, but we’ll suggest one over the other in different circumstances.
-In most cases, for financial and practical reasons, we recommend Keeps as the better choice for men seeking effective hair loss treatments in 2024.
+In most cases, for financial and practical reasons, we recommend Hims as the better choice for men seeking effective hair loss treatments in 2024.

-But there are some notable exceptions.
+But there are some exceptions.
 Let’s drill down into specific aspects of the service experience and hair loss treatment paths that Keeps and Hims offer to compare and further differentiate.
 This way, you can decide which one should win your business.

 2024 Winner